MileHacker Logo

 Santa Barbara's Past

 Santa Barbara's past is rich and layered, beginning with its earliest inhabitants.
-The Chumash people lived in this region for thousands of years before European contact.
+The Chumash people lived in this territory for many centuries before European contact.
 They established thriving communities, developing complex societies with sophisticated maritime skills and a deep understanding of their natural environment.
-Their rock art, language, and cultural traditions remain a testament to their enduring legacy in the area.
+Their rock art, language, and cultural traditions remain a testament to their timeless legacy in the area.

 European exploration began in 1542 with Juan Rodríguez Cabrillo, a Portuguese explorer sailing for Spain, who first charted the Santa Barbara Channel.
-He named the area "Santa Bárbara" after the patron saint of miners, whose feast day coincided with his arrival.
+He named the area "Santa Bárbara" subsequent to the the patron saint of miners, whose feast day coincided with his arrival.
 Permanent European settlement did not occur until much later.
-In 1782, the Spanish established El Presidio Real de Santa Bárbara, a military outpost.
+In 1782, the Spanish established El Presidio Real of Saint (feminine) Bárbara, a military outpost.
 This presidio was the fourth and final presidio built in Alta California.
 Its purpose was to guard the adjacent Mission Santa Bárbara.

 The Chumash people thrived here for millennia, leaving a rich cultural and historical footprint.